rpcpool/tpu-traffic-classifier/README.md

 ## Firewalling

-**If you do not provide a validator pubkey, then all UDP traffic will pass through this port**.
+**If you do not provide a validator pubkey, then all UDP traffic will pass through these firewall rules**.

 You can add rules to `solana-tpu-custom`.
+This chain will persist between invocations of this tool (it's not cleaned out).
+If you provide your validator pubkey, then the tool will look up your TPU port and send all incoming UDP TPU traffic to this port to the `solana-tpu-custom` chain.

-For instance if you wanted to temporarily close TPU port you can run:
+For instance if you wanted to temporarily close TPU ports you can run:

 ```
 iptables -I solana-tpu-custom -j DROP